Frequently Asked Questions

 If you want Wi-Fi throughout your home, you need a wireless router.
 Idaho Falls Fiber does not provide routers, so you need to provide your own.
 For a list of router options, click here.
-Be sure to purchase a router capable of handling at least 1Gbps of speed.
+Be sure to purchase a router capable of handling at least one Gigabit of speed.
 Customers should also contact their internet provider about router options.
 Some providers may have specific requirements.

 Yes.
 Residents can connect in the future without having to have ever been connected before.

 An Optical Network Terminal (ONT) is the only standard equipment we install.
 If you order telephone service, a telephone adapter (TA) will also be installed.

 The ONT needs to be installed near a power source.
 We recommend that it is installed out of the way, where it cannot be easily tampered with or damaged, but is still accessible to you or a technician.
 The ONT is mounted to the wall.
 Many times, we install in utility rooms, garages, and home offices.
 The inside equipment covers roughly 16 × 12 inches.

 Each potential Fiber address has been previously engineered and assigned as overhead or underground.
 How we run our fiber into your home typically is determined by how the power enters the home.

 If your utilities run from power poles into your home, our crew will typically follow those power lines as well.
 Simple as that.
 Your installation can be scheduled as early as the next day depending on availability.